Azriel Defining Azriel: Meet the Emerging Artist Championing Empowerment

 The single's corresponding visualizer is equal parts sweet and sensual–a dream-like haze of flowers, corsets, and candles.
 As a whole, "Inside Me" is an anthem of perseverance and growth out of a broken place, projecting confidence and liberation from shame and victimization.

-We partnered up with Azriel for Intersect Magazine's first-ever digital cover and spoke with her about her mental health and self-rediscovery journey, musical influences, single "Inside Me", and more.
+We spoke with Azriel about her mental health and self-rediscovery journey, musical influences, single "Inside Me", and more.
 Read the full interview, listen to "Inside Me", and check out the resources for domestic and sexual violence support below.

 How are you doing today?